Fiat currency is dead.

 Smart contracts function like software programs that use business logic.
-Meaning, rules about money transfers, stocks, interest payments, debt, and more.
+Meaning they have rules about money transfers, stocks, interest payments, debt, and more.
 Ethereum also has a built-in programming language that lets anyone build apps.

-Ethereum’s wide-open world of limitless possibilities has caught the attention of Fortune 500 companies like IBM, Microsoft, Wells Fargo, UBS, Samsung, and more.
+Ethereum’s wide-open world of limitless possibilities is now used by many Fortune 500 companies like IBM, Microsoft, Wells Fargo, UBS, Samsung, and more.